 Many gold ETFs invest directly in physical gold bullion.
 The advantages of buying a physically-backed gold ETF are that you get exposure to gold without having to hold it yourself, and you can buy in without needing to invest a significant sum.
 Gold ETFs are also more liquid than gold itself.

 ETFs that invest in stocks of gold companies

 Some gold ETFs don’t hold the physical precious metal but invest in stocks of gold companies.
-Gold miner ETFs provide exposure to gold via investments in stocks of companies that mine gold or perform related activities, like providing financing to gold miners.
+Gold miners ETFs provide exposure to gold via investments in stocks of companies that mine gold or perform related activities, like providing financing to gold miners.